reply-fyi/reply-fyi.github.io/index.md

 <div class="content">

 <p>Have you recently heard or read anything that sounded so wrong that you wish the person who said or wrote it would understand <em>why</em> they were wrong?<p>
-<p>We are creating YouTube videos of us crafting the most effective response to the hardes't posts in your feed.</p>
+<p>We are creating YouTube videos of us crafting the most effective response to the hardest posts in your feed.</p>

 <!-- Begin Mailchimp Signup Form -->
 <div id="mc_embed_signup">